Albinism in humans: Evolutionary theories

 It is suggested that the early genus Homo (humans in the broader sense) started to evolve in East Africa around 3 million years ago.
 The dramatic phenotypic change from the ape-like Australopithecus to early Homo is hypothesized to have involved the extreme loss of body hair – except for areas most exposed to UV radiation, such as the head – to allow for more efficient thermoregulation in the early hunter-gatherers.
 The skin that would have been exposed upon general body hair loss in these early proto-humans would have most likely been non-pigmented, reflecting the pale skin underlying the hair of our chimpanzee relatives.

 A positive advantage would have been conferred to early hominids inhabiting the African continent that were capable of producing darker skin – those who first expressed the eumelanin-producing MC1R allele – which protected them from harmful epithelium-damaging ultraviolet rays.
+Studies indicate that the evolution of dark skin in equatorial regions is closely associated with protection against folate breakdown caused by ultraviolet radiation, in addition to protection from DNA damage and the risk of skin cancer.

 Over time, the advantage conferred to those with darker skin may have led to the prevalence of darker skin on the continent.
 The positive advantage, however, would have had to be strong enough so as to produce a significantly higher reproductive fitness in those who produced more melanin.
 The cause of a selective pressure strong enough to cause this shift is an area of much debate.
 Some hypotheses include the existence of significantly lower reproductive fitness in people with less melanin due to lethal skin cancer, lethal kidney disease due to excess vitamin D formation in the skin of people with less melanin, or simply natural selection due to mate preference and sexual selection.